amendl/SuperNEMO_ML_applications/README.md

 **From now, this section is only about results on generator**
  ## Associated calorimeter hits
  * Performance depends on number of tracks in event.
 For one track, we have 98% accuracy.
 For more tracks, it is multilabel classification problem, which is much more harder to analyse and measure performance for.
+However, we can say that multilabel classification approach from Meta Research (Softmax on one hot encoding divided by number of tracks) performs significantly better than classical approach with BinaryCrossentropy.
+However associated calohit without clustering is probably useless and if we have working clustering, we can then us single label classifcation on one track.
  ## Clustering
 Three strategies proposed:
  1. Approach by Matteo (basically SegNET architecture - see resources in the end of this document) enhanced by Generative Adversarial Networks.